Actual-Chat/actual-chat/docs/TaskList-AY.md

 Fix:
 - Unify TriggerEditor / focusAndOpenKeyboard
-- LongPress - route to contextmenu + disable in Chrome?
 - throttle - check its code for possible bugs / see how it is used in VirtualList
 - serialize - remove limit
 - updateVisibleKeysThrottled, updateViewportThrottled - remove limit, add timeout
+- no context menu in editor
+- investigate ChatList rendering / hanging
+- CreationPanel

 Chat list:
 - Remove tabs, leave "All" tab